 - For more info check out the website: http://www.noahpurifoy.com/

 As a homeschooling family, we have really come to love the Junior Ranger Program run by the National Park Service.
-This trip the girls earned their Night Explorer Jr. Ranger patches.
+This trip the girls earned their Night Explorer patches.
 It was interesting to learn that Joshua Tree was recently designated as a Dark Sky Park by the International Dark-Sky Association.
-They learned about astronomy, the effects of light pollution, and we even tried our hand in some astrophotography.
+The girls learned about astronomy, the effects of light pollution, and we even tried our hand in some astrophotography.

 The 2017 whirlwind finally came to an end at Joshua Tree.
 Arriving on a Friday, I set up camp and got everyone settled in.
 The next day Lauren drove out with her boyfriend.
 This was to be our rock climbing day.
 Starting on Feudal Wall, the girls all did an amazing job conquering “Duchess” and “Duchess Right”.